-Stephens, born with spinal bifida, started skiing at age 12 when a disabled group went to Loon Mountain in New Hampshire.
+Stephens, born with spina bifida, started skiing at age 12 when a group of athletes with disabilities went to Loon Mountain in New Hampshire.
 She turned to racing at about 15, joining Chris Devlin-Young's New England Disabled Ski Team.
-"I always end up competing in whatever sports I've started," according to Stephens.
-"I was really surprised [with winning the ‘03 DH title] and I just hope I can keep improving."

 Stephens' dad is an electrical and instrumentation engineer, her mom is in the food service at a local school, and her younger brother is a snowboarder.
-She started wheelchair racing and swimming as a youngster and at the turn of the century, she held two U.S. records for disabled swimming, one in the 100-meter backstroke and one in the 200m back.
+She started wheelchair racing and swimming as a youngster in the early 2000s.
+She held two U.S. records for disabled swimming, one in the 100-meter backstroke and one in the 200m back.